nqdu/FWAT-cube2sph/README.md

 ```bash
 ./INSTALL slurm INSTALL_DIR
 ```
-then this package will be installed on `INSTALL_DIR`
+then the submission scripts will be installed in `INSTALL_DIR`

-# python packages required
-see `requirements.txt`